 - There is no guarantee that water connections will still be available to allow the service to be reconnected.
 Some systems have waiting lists for connections; if a connection has been disconnected for more than a year, it may be re-assigned to another parcel.

 - If you are building on vacant land or are otherwise required by Mason County, download, print and fill out Section 1 of the Water Adequacy Form then email, fax (360) 877-5339, mail or hand-deliver form to the water department.

 - For new customers having a property’s service reconnected – download, print and return completed Customer Card (SS# not required) to Customer Service.

-- For new owner or tenant having a property’s service reconnected – download, print and return completed Water Use Questionnaire (residential) or Preliminary Cross Connection Control Hazard Assessment Form (non-residential) to Director of Operations-Water.
+- For new owner or tenant having a property’s service reconnected – download, print and return completed Water Use Questionnaire (residential) or Preliminary Cross Connection Control Hazard Assessment Form (non-residential) to the water department.